damian-lis/portfolio-website/README.md

 <br/>

-### 3.6.
-Description of the listenForResize method and the related resize method (constructor)
+<h3 id="particles-listenforresize-method">3.6.
+Description of the listenForResize method and the related resize method (constructor)</h3>

 Below is an example of listenForResize method and related resize method: